leovinsen/octopush/README.md

-# octopush
+# Octopush

-A prototype for a mobile game concept called 'Octopush' submitted by two of my friends for CIMB Niaga 2019 Annual Innovation Contest.
+A prototype for a mobile game concept called 'Octopush' submitted for CIMB Niaga 2019 Annual Innovation Contest.
+The concept is developed by:

+- <a href="https://www.linkedin.com/in/jonathan-marcell-11a99314a/">Jonathan Marcell</a>
+- <a href="https://www.linkedin.com/in/lioni-widjaja-ab7223127/">Lioni Widjaja</a>

 **Disclaimer: This application is not affliated with CIMB Niaga in any means.
 All images used belong to their rightful owners.**